jenmcquade/lamp-dev/README.md

 1. run `docker exec -ti bash {CONTAINER ID}` to launch an interactive session in the PHP Docker container.
 1. `cd /var/www/html` to get to the root project folder.
 1. run`composer install` to install the Zend Framework and Propel ORM.

+#### Adminer
+Adminer is available as an interface for working with MariaDB.
+It is available after creating the Docker services by visiting http://localhost:8888

 #### Zend MVC Skeleton App comes preinstalled
 To get you up and running with MVC, a composer.json configuration file is included in the *src* folder.
 The Zend Framework and Propel should be installed using Composer in order to write full-fledged MVC applications.